-Fiscal Year 2019 Budget and Appropriations Update
+Fiscal Year 2020 Budget and Appropriations Update

 Each year, Congress must go through the process of determining funding levels for most of the federal student aid programs.
-Fiscal year (FY) 2019 funding, which impacts the 2019-20 award year, was finalized by Congress and signed into law by President Trump in September 2018 in the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019.
-The measure included a \$100 increase to the maximum Pell Grant award and level funding for other student aid programs.
+Fiscal year (FY) 2020 funding, which impacts the 2020-21 award year, was finalized by Congress and signed into law by President Trump in December 2019 in the Further Consolidated Appropriations Act, 2020.
+The measure included a \$150 increase to the maximum Pell Grant award, a \$25 million increase to the FSEOG program, and a \$50 million increase to the FWS program.

 Funding for the Pell Grant program comes from both discretionary (subject to the annual appropriations process) and mandatory (set in law) funding streams.
-Through the appropriations process, Congress has agreed to level-fund the discretionary base maximum Pell Grant award at \$4,860 since 2009-10.
-However, because the mandatory annual inflation adjustment add-on to the maximum award expired after FY 2017, which would have left the add-on at \$1,060 (resulting in a \$5,920 total maximum grant), Congress opted to increase the discretionary base maximum to \$5,035 in FY 2018 and to \$5,135 in FY 2019.
-Combined with the \$1,060 mandatory add-on, the total maximum Pell Grant award for FY 2019, award year 2019-20, stands at \$6,195, a \$100 increase over FY 2018.
+Through the appropriations process, Congress has agreed to fund the discretionary base maximum Pell Grant award at \$4,860 level since 2009-10.
+However, because the mandatory annual inflation adjustment add-on to the maximum award expired after FY 2017, which would have left the add-on at \$1,060 (resulting in a \$5,920 total maximum grant), Congress opted to increase the discretionary base maximum to \$5,135 in FY 2019 and to \$5,285 in FY 2020.
+Combined with the \$1,060 mandatory add-on, the total maximum Pell Grant award for FY 2020, award year 2020-21, stands at \$6,345, a \$150 increase over FY 2019.